fabianmax/car-classification/blog/Blog_Part_2_Deploying_TensorFlow_Models_in_Docker_using_TensorFlow_Serving.md

 ### Start TensorFlow Serving in Docker Container

-Having saved the model to the disk, the next steps is to start the TensorFlow Serving Server.
-Fortunately, there is an easy to use Docker container available.
+Having saved the model to the disk, the next step is to start the TensorFlow Serving server.
+Fortunately, there is an easy-to-use Docker container available.
 The first step is therefore pulling the TensorFlow Serving image from DockerHub.
 This can be done in the terminal using the command `docker pull tensorflow/serving`.

 Then we can use the code below to start a TensorFlow Serving container.
-It runs a shell command to start a container.
+It runs the shell command for starting a container.
 The options set in the `docker_run_cmd` are the following:

 - The serving image exposes port 8501 for the REST API which we will use later to send requests.
 Thus we map the host port 8501 to the container's 8501 port using `-p`.
 - Next, we mount our model to the container using `-v`.
 It is essential that the model is stored in a versioned folder (here MODEL_VERSION=1) else the serving image will not find the model. `model_path_guest` thus must be of the form `<path>/<model name>/MODEL_VERSION`, where `MODEL_VERSION` is an integer.